Tapping dynamic forces in German science and research

 Since that time, what happened in terms of policy evaluation is unknown to me.
 But the fundamental challenge with these kinds of policies is always that they draw from national innovation system concepts.
 To the contrary, it is probable that the goals sought could not be achieved, even in principle, through adjustments to national policies (no matter how cleverly designed) and, therefore, the policies will always fall short.
 This is not to say such policies are a waste of time, far from it, but that they would struggle to live up to the more extreme expectations of national renewal suggested by some of the rhetoric.

 The German high-tech strategy, notably intermingled with Merkel-era discourses like Industry 4.0, seems now to be considered subpar compared to Made in China 2025 (the latter, published in 2018).
-But when European science policy analysts look at China, they forget the enormous amount of social and political change the country underwent over the past century that has been part and parcel of success as well as failure.
+But when European science policy analysts look at China, they forget the enormous amount of social and political change the country underwent over the past century that has been part and parcel of its successes as well as failures.
 Paradoxically, as many of us know in Europe, “disruption” is enthusiastically evoked by incumbents yet it also appears to mean leaving their own incumbency untouched.

-See also: Fantasy Football in the UK’s effort to clone DARPA
+Fantasy Football in the UK’s effort to clone DARPA